greenmelonkid/bikesharing/README.md

 # Bikesharing

-## The purpose of this analysis is to solidify that having a bike-sharing program in
+## Overview

-Des Moines is a good idea so investors will be interested.
+The purpose of this analysis is to solidify that having a bike-sharing program in Des Moines is a good idea so investors will be interested.
 Through this analysis, we were able to show the length of time that bikes are checked out for both riders and genders.
 This was broken down even further to show riders and genders per hour per day of the week.